When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Weaning is the process of stopping breastfeeding an older child.
+• Weaning is the gradual process of stopping breastfeeding and transitioning your child to other food sources.

 How Will It Affect Their Nutrition?